 Since the beginning, when Medical Marijuana, Inc. became the first company to retail hemp-derived CBD products to customers nationwide in 2012, CBD has existed without clear legal status.
 Recent legislation by the federal government in the U.S. has finally changed that.
 So is CBD oil legal?

-2018 Farm Bill
+2018 Farm Bill Legalized CBD

-Due to legislation passed in the end of 2018, hemp and its derivative products are legal in the U.S. That means that on a federal level hemp CBD products are currently legal as well.
+Due to legislation passed at the end of 2018, hemp and its derivative products are legal in the U.S. That means that on a federal level hemp CBD products are currently legal as well.

 Hemp legalization came to pass due to a provision added to the 2018 Farm Bill that would fully legalize the hemp industry in the U.S. The provision, officially known as the Hemp Farming Act of 2018, was introduced by Senate Majority Leader Mitch McConnell (R-Ky.)